Where to live in the Surrey Hills: A guide for buyers

 Chiddingfold lies near Haslemere and the West Sussex border.
 It has a lovely, picturesque village green overlooked by many pretty Georgian houses.
 The village has a forge, various shops, a coffee shop, and a pond.

-It boasts one of the oldest inns in England, The Crown Inn pub.
+It boasts a historic inn on the green, The Crown Inn, which dates back centuries.
 The village hall offers lots of events, including a bi-monthly cinema.

 During the 14th and 17th centuries, Chiddingfold was an important centre for glass-making.

-Chiddingfold Forest lies mainly within the village boundaries, offering over 1300 acres of woodlands for walks, and the chance to spot some of its rich birdlife.
+Chiddingfold Forest lies mainly within the village boundaries, covering over 1,300 acres (542 ha) of woodland with rich birdlife and miles of walking trails.

 Shamley Green